 What comes with your display ad:

-There are four sizing options for a bi-monthly print ad: 1/8, 1/4, 1/2 or full page.
+- There are five sizing options for a bimonthly print ad: 1/9, 1/8, 1/4, 1/2 or full page.
 A frequency discount applies for multiple ad placements throughout the year.

 What comes with your listing:

 CUSTOMIZED LISTINGS PACKAGES and non-profit rates are available.
-Print listings also appear online, in the Newsstand digital edition, and on our mobile app.
-For information about listing on the artscope mobile app or Newsstand: firstname.lastname@example.org.
+Print listings also appear online, in the Artscope Tablet Edition and on our mobile app.
+For information about listing on the Artscope mobile app or tablet edition: firstname.lastname@example.org.

 After purchasing a listing or classifieds spot, email firstname.lastname@example.org with the subject heading as “Listing (Name of Organization)” or “Classified (Name of Organization).”